F-Mann-M/SmartRecon/README.md

 Currently this project is using a local model via OLLama. https://docs.langchain.com/oss/python/integrations/chat/ollama

-# When starting locally
+# Start Postgres locally
-run colima or DockerDesktop if you prefer
+run colima

 ```bash
 start colima
 ```

-start database from smartrecon/infra
+start database from smartrecon/infra to run the docker-compose.yml it builds an image and runs the container

 ```bash
 docker-compose up -d
 ```

-check it the postgres server in the container is running:
+check if pg server is running:

 ```bash
 docker exec -it smartrecon_db psql -U postgres -d smartrecon -c "\dx"